NixOS/rfcs/rfcs/0023-musl-libc.md

 ### Responsibility

-"musl team" is reponsible, to be formed.
+"musl team" is reponsible, initially consisting of

+* @dtzWill
+* @shlevy
+* @domenkozar

+A team handle will be created to track this and to ping the team on musl-related discussion or issues.

 ### Infrastructure